vidhyasrikachapalayam/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

  1. click on STM 32 CUBE IDE, the following screen will appear

  2. click on FILE, click on new stm 32 project

- 3.
-4. select the target to be programmed  as shown below and click on next
+ 3.select the target to be programmed  as shown below and click on next

 4.select the program name